CIS580/pipes-blaarg171/README.md

 ## Credits
 Pipe tiles by surt, and released into the public domain on [OpenGameArt.com](http://opengameart.org/content/plums)

-Game framework HTML5/CSS3/Javascirpt code was written by course instructor [Nathan Bean](http://nathanhbean.com), and also released under the [CC-A-SA 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/)
+Game framework HTML5/CSS3/Javascript code was written by course instructor [Nathan Bean](http://nathanhbean.com), and also released under the [CC-A-SA 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/)

+Music - "Steamtech Mayhem" by Eric Matyas of www.soundimage.org

+SFX created using Bfxr, http://www.bfxr.net/